SoftlySplinter/sem5720-assign1/README.md

 The "2000 word" report size is for themain text and does not include the words in the bibliography citing references.

 ## Topic Area
-**"Rapid Growth in the number of Top Level Domains in the Domain Name System"You should address whatever issues you deem appropriate."**
+**"Rapid Growth in the number of Top Level Domains in the Domain Name System"**

+You should address whatever issues you deem appropriate.

 However, at minimum, your answer should addressthe issues itemized below.